MuratDoganer/landtech-rota/README.md

 # LandTech Rota

-Rota is a Slack app + bot I wrote for internal company use to manage team rotations.
 This app was built with the [Bolt JavaScript Slack app framework](https://github.com/slackapi/bolt).

 ## Commands